Books and Speaking Engagements

 “If you're up for a trip down memory lane, or want to learn more about your parent's generation, this book is for you...
 READ IT IF: You're feeling nostalgic.
 Your parents like mentioning things and people from the good ole days.
 You're curious about past American cultural icons and phrases. ” - Second Bookshelf on the Right

 “Tom McBride and Ron Nief have never failed to open my mind while making me smile.
 The Mindset List has been an annual treasure.
 The Mindset List of the Obscure opens the way to pleasurable discovery of Americans lost but not to be forgotten.” - Jim Fleming, former host of PRI's To the Best of Our Knowledge and host and producer of Wisconsin Public Radio’s Chapter A Day

 “Exquisitely mindboggling entertainment.” - Jim McManus, author of Positively Fifth Street

-On sale in bookstores, The Mindset Lists of American History: From Typewriters to Text Messages, What Ten Generations of Americans Think is Normal, published by John Wiley and Sons, is an outgrowth of the internationally popular annual Beloit College Mindset List.
-The Lists, distributed each August for the past 14 years, reflect the world view of 18 year-old entering college students each fall.
+The Mindset Lists of American History: From Typewriters to Text Messages, What Ten Generations of Americans Think is Normal (John Wiley and Sons,2011) is an outgrowth of the annual Beloit College Mindset List.
+The Lists, distributed each August since 1998, reflect the world view of 18 year-old entering college students each fall.